 The primary benefit of oil pulling is to improve oral hygiene.
 Doing this daily can help keep your teeth and gums healthy.
 Bacteria in your teeth and gums are pulled away and eliminated.
 Daily oil pulling helps to create an oil film on the teeth that can help prevent plaque formation.
 Some studies have shown that problems like gingivitis can be resolved through oil pulling.

-One of the objectives of oral hygiene is to prevent bad breath.
-Halitosis or bad breath occurs mainly due to the growth of bacteria and poor oral hygiene.
+One objective of oral hygiene is to prevent bad breath.
+Halitosis or bad breath occurs mainly because of the growth of bacteria and poor oral hygiene.
 Those who have bad breath use a mouthwash to remove bad breath.
 Oil pulling is just as effective and uses a natural substance instead of chemicals.
 Sesame oil is more helpful in reducing bad breath as compared to other oils.

-Oral thrush is a common dental problem that occurs due to the growth of Candida.
+Oral thrush is a common dental problem that occurs because of the growth of Candida.
 When you swish coconut oil in your mouth, it can kill Candida and help you treat oral thrush naturally.
 People who use dentures and those who take medication like steroids commonly experience oral thrush.
 They would find oil pulling helpful in solving this problem.

 One of the interesting benefits of oil pulling is its ability to whiten teeth.
 Stained teeth can make you awkward during social gatherings and affect confidence.
 You may have to use chemical-based products to whiten teeth, Oil pulling offers a natural way of whitening teeth.
 While there are no authoritative studies to confirm it, those who use it regularly are convinced that it can whiten your teeth.
 When oil pulls away bacteria, it can help gradually remove stains from teeth.
 Doing it daily can help in whitening your teeth in a safe and natural way.

 Swishing oil in your mouth removes not just the bacteria but also all toxins present in your mouth.
 When you spit out the oil, you are removing the toxins from your body.
-Ayurveda suggests that the saliva (when activated by oil pulling) is able to absorb chemical toxins, biological toxins, as well as toxins that come from the environment.
+Ayurveda suggests that the saliva (when activated by oil pulling) can absorb chemical toxins, biological toxins, as well as toxins that come from the environment.
 Once absorbed, they are removed from the body through the tongue.
 This is how oil pulling can help in detoxification.
-It is believed that oil pulling detoxifies your body and is capable of treating many diseases.
-Some practitioners have opined that oil pulling can be helpful in the treatment of cancer.
+It is believed that oil pulling detoxifies your body and can treat many imbalances.

 You would have many questions in your mind about oil pulling.
-In fact, before you start pulling there are certain things to consider.
+In fact, before you pull there are certain things to consider.

 You may have a question - will oil pulling remove tartar?
-Tartar is a hard substance formed on the teeth due to the buildup of plaque.
+Tartar is a hard substance formed on the teeth because of the buildup of plaque.
 Oil pulling removes bacteria and toxins from the mouth.
 When done in the right way, it can help to remove plaque and thus is helpful in getting rid of tartar.
-A study showed that more than 50% of respondents experienced reduced dental plaque by practicing oil pulling with coconut oil.
+A study showed that over 50% of respondents experienced reduced dental plaque by practicing oil pulling with coconut oil.
 Oil pulling can help remove tartar.
 If you have an excess buildup of tartar, it is always advisable to visit a dentist.

 When you spit out the oil after your oil pulling session, you can keep a couple of paper napkins (or any other thick paper) and spit on it.
 You can throw this into the trash can.
 Spitting into the sink or toilet can cause clogging when you do this daily.
 Spitting directly into the trashcan should be avoided as the oil would accumulate at the bottom of the can.

 There are no risks involved in oil pulling.
 Using mouthwash can be a problem as it contains chemicals.
 Since you use oil, which is used for cooking it is safe and natural.
 However, ingesting the oil with toxins in it can be a problem, especially if it gets to the lungs.
-This is why you need to take care to avoid swallowing any of the oil.
+Therefore, you need to take care to avoid swallowing any of the oil.

 While you are swishing the oil, make sure you keep breathing through the nose normally.
 This is why you need to do it slowly; increasing the speed may make you feel breathless forcing you to spit out the oil early.